CodingCellist/codingcellist.github.io/content/en/post/dai-station-an-idris-constraint-solver/index.md

 O'Connor's [Half Deciders](http://liamoc.net/images/applications.pdf), to have a constraint-solver at the type-level!)

-Unfortunately, this proved way too error-prone; passing failed states around accidentally, forgetting to properly undo an update, etc. At one point I had a constraint solver which found the solution, but somehow had ended up with 10 times as many variables as initially given, and so kept exploring a (now much bigger) search space before eventually giving up.
+Unfortunately, this proved way too error-prone.
+I was passing failed states around accidentally, forgetting to properly undo an update, etc. At one point I had a constraint solver which did find the solution, but at the same time somehow had ended up with 10 times as many variables as initially given, and so kept exploring a (now much bigger) search space before eventually giving up.
 Not ideal.

-I discussed this with gallais, who had the brilliant suggestion that I could just use `Maybe` instead, since the work was done anyway (there was nothing gained by potentially delaying a `False` computation) and what I really wanted was to discard the bad state.
-By returning `Nothing` in case of failure, there was no way to continue with the incorrect state; it simply wasn't there.
+I discussed this with gallais, who had the brilliant suggestion that I could use `Maybe` instead, since the work was done anyway (the boolean represented the result of the work, not whether it needed doing) and what I really wanted to do was to discard the bad state.
+By returning `Nothing` in case of failure, there was no way to continue with the incorrect state; it simply wasn't there!
+This helped with A) getting the implementation much closer to a working state, and B) making the logic easier to follow.

 ### Arc Revision